 Flatbed vans typically have a flat, level bed with no roof.
 A standard flatbed van has no sides, while dropside vans have low, hinged sides that can be dropped for easier loading and unloading.

-Flatbed vans are most commonly used by the building trade, for carrying materials and equipment to and from building sites.
-They’re also useful for carrying unusually shaped or oversized equipment.
+Flatbed vans, also referred to as flatbed trucks, are most commonly used by the building trade.
+They’re useful for carrying materials and equipment to and from building sites, as well as moving unusually shaped or oversized equipment.

-Flatbed vans are generally used for work purposes, so you’ll need to find the right commercial van insurance for the specific build and function of your flatbed van.
+If you drive a flatbed van for work, you’ll need to find the right commercial van insurance for your vehicle.

-What type of insurance will I need for my flatbed van?
+What type of insurance will I need for my flatbed truck?

 There are two main types of commercial van insurance for flatbed and dropside vans:

-- Carriage of own goods covers your van and any tools, equipment and materials owned by you, your employer or business partner – for business use.
+- Carriage of own goods covers your van while you’re carrying tools, equipment and materials owned by you, your employer or business partner.
 It doesn’t cover any goods owned by others.